E-ARK-Software/earkweb/README.md

 [Celery](http://www.celeryproject.org) which allows synchronous and asynchronous processing of information packages by means of processing units which are called “tasks”.

-The following diagram illustrates the E-ARK Web components.
+The following diagram illustrates the component architecture.

 ![architecture overview lightweight version](./docs/img/architecture_overview_lightweightversion.png)